cpp-for-yourself/lectures-and-homeworks/homeworks/homework_4/homework.md

 - Trim strings by running: `examples/trim_strings`

 <!-- Talking head -->
 That's about it.
-As always, follow to the description of this video for a link to a formal definition of the homework.
+Please see below for a formal definition of the homework.
 And good luck!

 ## Formal homework definition
 The main task of this homework is to write a library that splits and trims strings.
 It is checked in two ways: